Tay-K: Lawsuits

-McIntyre has been involved in two lawsuits as a result of his alleged participation in the murders of Mark Saldivar, Ethan Walker, and the attempted murder of Zachary Beloate.
+McIntyre has been involved in three lawsuits as a result of his alleged participation in the murders of Mark Saldivar, Ethan Walker, the attempted murder of Zachary Beloate and the robbery and assault of Skip Pepe.
 In June 2018, Saldivar's family, the victim of the San Antonio shooting, filed a wrongful death lawsuit seeking more than $1 million in damages.
 A month later, Walker's family and survivor Zachary Beloate jointly sued McIntyre and his former record labels, 88 Classic and RCA Records, for the profits of his music following Walker's death and Beloate's injuries.